istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 1. Traffic control is **transparent** to the applications.

-Next, I'm going to cover two alternative solutions for egress traffic control: the Kubernetes network policies and egress proxies and firewalls, and show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.
+Next, I'm going to cover two alternative solutions for egress traffic control: the Kubernetes network policies and egress proxies and firewalls.
+I show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.

 Kubernetes provides a native solution for traffic control, and in particular, for control of egress traffic, through the [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 Using these network policies, cluster operators can configure which pods can access specific external services.